Skip to main content

 ⌥↑Reset zoom to 1×

+The right hand never leaves the arrow cluster: step from marker to marker with the bare arrows, hold to shove the selected marker, add for sample-accurate alignment.
 Letter keys play the slices of the sample for audition (same layout as Musical Typing for audio slices).

 Slices Mode